nickzren/text-to-cypher/ui/README.md

 The backend exposes `/api/schema`, which the UI fetches to display a "Schema Viewer" panel listing all node labels and relationship types.

+Each browser session is identified by a random ID stored in `localStorage`.
+This ID is sent with API requests so that chat history is kept separate for each user without any account system.